 The game starts out strong and shows you the ropes of combat and your Deuce.
 Yes, the vehicle you drive around in the big open world.
 Combat consists of a strong attack and a normal attack followed by your axe.
 Your axe can shoot lightning upon foes or burn them.
 Along with this, you can smash down on the ground to send foes flying.
 There are some upgrades you can get that will extend combos and lead into using your axe, but combat is pretty shallow.
 Nothing ever really evolves, and it can even be a bit sluggish at times and a tad unresponsive.
 Upgrading the pain and strings on your guitar can make certain attacks more powerful.
 Not only can you upgrade your ax, but the Deuce as well (more on that later).

-While you may think combat sounds shallow you can also use “super powers” which are little riff mini-games that can do certain things.
-The main ones you will use will be the one to summon your Deuce anywhere.
+While you may think combat sounds shallow you can also use “superpowers” which are little riff mini-games that can do certain things.
+The main ones you will use will be the ones to summon your Deuce anywhere.
 Another is the face melter which is followed by a great camera cut of melting faces!
-There is even one to rally your troops, block your enemies from creating more troops and so on.
+There is even one to rally your troops, block your enemies from creating more troops, and so on.

 Finding the relics for these powers is a huge pain since the world is so big and finding these rare relics can be tough, but wait a second I’ll get back to the open world later.

 Now while all this sounds simple it really is TOO simple and could have been cut from the game.
-There are “in between” levels that have you fetching these troops, or going from A-B and I really liked those missions better.
-The RTS just took too long and felt out of place in an action adventure type game.
-I was also disappointed to see only two boss fights which were at the beginning and end, thus the developers using side missions as fillers in between story missions.
+There are “in-between” levels that have you fetching these troops, or going from A-B and I really liked those missions better.
+The RTS just took too long and felt out of place in an action-adventure type game.
+I was also disappointed to see only two boss fights which were at the beginning and end, thus the developers used side missions as fillers in between story missions.
 These side missions are interesting at first but become extremely repetitive since there isn’t much of a variety.